hendriku/w3id-middleware/README.md

 ## res.locals

-For convenience, the name_id (primary email) and the attributes of the IBM employee are accessible server side in `res.locals.w3id_name_id`.
+For convenience, the name_id (primary email) and the attributes of the IBM employee are accessible server side in `res.locals.w3id_name_id` and `res.locals.w3id_attributes`.

 The locals are structured as the following: